 To comply with Goal 2 (Advanced Data Management & Digital Services), the agency is constantly working to improve its offering of digital services.
 Currently, the agency accepts reports from state and local government issuers in electronic format.
-The agency has online forms for submitting customer surveys and notices of intent to issue bonds.
+The agency has online forms for submitting customer surveys, notices of intent to issue bonds, state debt applications, and additional transcript requirements forms containing debt data for the agency's database.

 The agency posts its data online in standard formats for use by the public.
-These formats include downloadable spreadsheets, searchable databases and documents and reports in pdf format provided through the agency's website at www.brb.texas.gov.
-The website has been recently redesigned and upgraded to provide greater ease of use by the public.
+These formats include online charts and graphs of state and local debt data, downloadable spreadsheets, searchable databases and documents and reports in pdf format provided through the agency's website at www.brb.texas.gov.
 Links to information on the agency's programs and debt statistics are available in multiple spots simplifying navigation by users.
-In addition, the BRB posts numerous spreadsheets and datasets of debt information to the Texas Open Data Portal for users to access.
+In addition, the BRB posts numerous spreadsheets and datasets of debt information to the Texas Open Data Portal and the BRB Debt Data Center for users to access.
 The benefits of establishing a presence on the web have included increased availability of information to the general public and bond finance community, increased communication with our customers, and decreased agency administrative costs.
 In addition, all agency reports, including the agency's State Debt Annual Report, Local Debt Annual Report, Capital Expenditure Plan, State Debt Affordability Study, and Historically Underutilized Business Bond Transaction Report are available on the agency's website.

 The BRB was appropriated funds for the fiscal year 2020-21 biennium to upgrade its website.
-This upgrade will further increase transparency for Texas state and local debt information and consolidate the reporting of this information into one centralized location on the agency's website, allowing the user to search for debt data via a dossier-style display.
-This will allow the user to view comparative graphs and charts integrating fees, debt issuance, debt outstanding, and bond election information onto one page helping the user better understand the overall debt picture of each state and local debt issuer.
-Users of the new website will be able to download xls/csv data for each graph and chart displayed.
-The new website is being built to receive weekly updates from the on-premises database to keep the data up to date.
+With this appropriation, the BRB created a new data center website that went live in December 2020.
+This upgrade further increased transparency for Texas state and local debt information and consolidate the reporting of this information into one centralized location on the agency's website, allowing the user to search for debt data via a dossier-style display.
+The data center website allows the user to view comparative graphs and charts integrating fees, debt issuance, and debt outstanding information onto one page helping the user better understand the overall debt picture of each state and local debt issuer.
+Users of the new website can download xls/csv data for each graph and chart displayed.
+The new website was built to receive nightly updates from the on-premises database to keep the data up-to-date.

-To comply with Goal 3 (Agile & Automated IT Strategies), the agency has begun the use of cloud services to manage certain aspects of its data hosting by deploying website hosting to Amazon Web Services and email hosting to Microsoft Office 365.
-This provides the agency with additional flexibility in managing its IT operations and precludes the need to maintain the agency's web and mail servers in-house.
+To comply with Goal 3 (Agile & Automated IT Strategies), the agency began the use of cloud services to manage certain aspects of its data hosting by deploying website hosting to Amazon Web Services and email hosting to Microsoft Office 365.
+This provides the agency with additional flexibility in managing its IT operations and precludes the need to maintain the agency's web and mail servers inhouse.
 It also eliminates service interruptions due to maintenance or agency power outages.
-The agency's internal SQL debt database is directly linked to the debt data available on the BRB website and the Texas Open Data Portal.
+The agency's internal SQL debt database is directly linked to the debt data available on the BRB website, the data center, and the Texas Open Data Portal.
 This automated approach allows the agency's online data to be refreshed daily, as needed, to offer customers the most up-to-date debt information possible.